You can send estimated federal tax payments from your Tax Withholding plan in Catch directly to the IRS.

 You'll get a letter from EFTPS around 2 weeks after you set up Taxes in Catch.
 While you can see all of your payment information in Catch, the letter will include your EFTPS enrollment information should you want to log in and see confirmations.

-If you are already enrolled in EFTPS, you can safely ignore this letter.
+If you are already enrolled in EFTPS, you can ignore this letter.
 Your Catch payments will show up in your existing account.

 What else do I need to keep in mind?